389ds/389ds.github.io/docs/389ds/design/audit_improvement.md

 This feature will add the capability of audit logging failed or rejected changes.

 At the same time, this may create a lot of noise in the audit log.
-We will add filtering to limit logging of audit events to definied conditions such as ldap error codes, subtrees, or object filters.
+We may add filtering to limit logging of audit events to definied conditions such as ldap error codes, subtrees, or object filters.

 Use Cases
 ---------

 Logging of all sucessful changes to the directory.
+This is the current behaviour.

 Log the bind dn and IP into the audit log for events.

 Logging of all attempts to change the directory regardless of ldap status code.
-(IE rejection, no such object)
+(IE rejection, no such object).
+Log the rejection code.

 Major configuration options and enablement (single configuration design)
 ------------------------------------------------------------------------

-A current audit log configuration is:
+A current simple audit log configuration is:

     nsslapd-auditlog: log_dir/audit
     nsslapd-auditlog-mode: 600